Nivalyx/osu-wiki/wiki/Tournaments/CH/CHM_1/en.md

 1. All players will be matched against five other players in their respective division over the course of three weeks based on their Qualifier seed.
 2. **There are no Tiebreakers in the Swiss round.**
-   - All matches in the Swiss round are going to be played until one of the player has  5 points, or
+   - All matches in the Swiss round are going to be played until there's a player who has won 5 points *or* the score reaches out 4-4 (in which the match will be considered as a *draw*).
-4. Based on their performance in the Qualifier, players will be ordered based on the following criteria:
+3. Based on their performance in the Swiss round, players will be ordered based on the following criteria:
-5. All matches in the Swiss round are done in a Best-of-9 matchup format.
+   - Number of wins.
+   - Number of draws.
+   - Head-to-head record against other players.
+   - Whether there are players who are disqualified from the tournament.
+4. 7 players from the Latinoamerica Norte division, 7 players from the Latinoamerica Sur division, and 2 players from the España division with **the highest average rank combined from each individual Qualifier beatmaps in each division** will advance to their respective division's Swiss round.

 #### Knock-out stage rules